A Gromov-Witten theory for simple normal-crossing pairs without log geometry: Polynomiality

 The orbifold-relative Gromov-Witten theory of $(\Y_{\D_0, r}, \D_\infty)$ may be studied using virtual localization with respect to the $\mathbb{C}^*$-action that scales the fibers of $\Y_{\D_0,r}\to \D$.

-When $\D$ is a scheme and $r$ is sufficiently large, the localization formula has been written in detail in \cite{JPPZ2} and \cite{TY}.
+When $\D$ is a scheme and $r$ is sufficiently large, the virtual localization formula has been written in detail in \cite{JPPZ2} and \cite{TY}.
 In the present case the formula is completely analogous.
+We write $\sqrt[r]{L/\D}$ for the $r$-th root of the line bundle $L$ over $\D$.
+Recall that $\sqrt[r]{L/\D}$ is a gerbe over $\D$ banded by $\mu_r$.
+The virtual localization formula expresses (\ref{push-forward-cycle}) as a sum over decorated graphs.
 For the purpose of analyzing the $r$-dependence, we only need to note that $r$ only appears in the contribution from stable vertices $v$ over $\D_0$, given by the following expression capping with the virtual class $[\overline{\mathcal{M}}_{g(v),n(v)}(\sqrt[r]{L/\D}, \beta(v))]^{\on{vir}}$:

 where \begin{itemize} \item $g(v)$ is the genus of the vertex $v$ over $\D_0$ in a localization graph,

 \item $n(v)$ is the number of marked points of the vertex $v$,

 \item $\beta(v)$ is the degree assigned to the vertex $v$,